Welcome to this Creel, Mexico travel guide.

 When’s the best time to visit Creel, Mexico?
 The weather is extremely seasonal due to being located up in the mountains.

 Heading between May and August will give you pleasant temperatures of between 75 – 82°F, with lows of 55°F.

 If you decide to go during the winter months (between November and February), be prepared as the temperatures can dip below minus!

 You’ll need to pack a lot of warm clothes if heading this time of year.

-Travel Insurance for Creel
+Got Travel Insurance for Chihuahua?

 Creel, Chihuahua, Mexico

-There are many fascinating things to do in Creel such as Templo Cristo Rey, as well as off the beaten path gems such as Cusaráre Falls.
+There are many fascinating things to do in Creel such as Templo Cristo Rey, as well as off-the-beaten path gems such as Cusaráre Falls.